hudson155/kairo/kairo-sql/feature/README.md

   Defaults to 4 seconds.

-Further Exposed connection factory configuration is available by passing a `configureConnectionFactory` builder block to the `SqlFeature` constructor.
+Further Exposed connection factory configuration is available by passing a `configureHikari` builder block to the `SqlFeature` constructor.

 ### `ConnectionPool`